Evolution of Hotel Pricing

 I am not sure if we got all the years exactly right, but that is beside the point.
 Important fact is that in a few years time decades of hotel pricing strategies became outdated.

-Don’t be surprised if overnight new developments come about.
+Donโ€™t be surprised if overnight new developments come about.
 The OTA and Travel Websites continue looking for creative ways to obtain more competitive offers than their competition.
 Best Rate is still the name of the game in online sales.

 With the move of Google into meta-search this month, the rate parity struggle by hotels and competitive battle between OTA will only intensify.
 And with the social media and networks changing consumer internet behavior we certainly have interesting times ahead of us.
+Keeping abreast of these changes is essential, and seeking guidance from experts in hotel revenue management consulting can provide valuable insights to navigate this evolving landscape effectively.